openbsd/src/gnu/llvm/tools/clang/docs/UsersManual.rst

     OPTIONS:
       -###                    Print (but do not run) the commands to run for this compilation --analyze               Run the static analyzer
+      -faddrsig               Emit an address-significance table
-      -fansi-escape-codes     Use ANSI escape codes for diagnostics -fcolor-diagnostics     Use colors in diagnostics
+      -fansi-escape-codes     Use ANSI escape codes for diagnostics -fblocks                Enable the 'blocks' language feature
+      -fcf-protection=<value> Instrument control-flow architecture protection.
+Options: return, branch, full, none.
+      -fcf-protection         Enable cf-protection in 'full' mode
+      -fcolor-diagnostics     Use colors in diagnostics
+      -fcomplete-member-pointers
+                              Require member pointer base types to be complete if they would be significant under the Microsoft ABI
-      -fdebug-macro           Emit macro debug information
+      -fcoverage-mapping      Generate coverage mapping to enable code coverage analysis -fdebug-macro           Emit macro debug information
       -fdelayed-template-parsing
                               Parse templated function definitions at the end of the translation unit